mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 - UML convey how to build the software without ambiguities, e.g., build first an interface instead of a class.
 - Modeling through UML yields an understanding of a system.
 - An explicit UML class diagram facilitates communication between developers.
+- UML diagrams can be used as a documentation tool for Java development teams.

 We will see how to implement every Spring Boot service in the following articles, so follow me!